kevohm/pure_mathematics/README.md

 ## pure mathematics
-All about pure mathematics concepts applied to computing
+All about pure mathematics concepts applied in computing